jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Double check you are cancelling the item for the correct cruise

 # Browse RoyalCaribbean Prices
 This is a new script that will browse any Royal Caribbean or Celebrity sailing and show current public prices for excursions/drink packages/etc. If you book the cruise, the price could be lower than shown due to C&A or casino specials.
 You simply run the script `python BrowseRoyalCaribbeanPrice.py` or `BrowseRoyalCaribbeanPrice.exe`.
 It will prompt you to select the ship and sailing.
 It will provide a link to the Royal Caribbean website which has the product prices for that cruise and it will print all the prices.
 This does not require a Royal Caribbean or Celebrity account and can be used by anyone.
 Inspired by and similar functionality to `https://cruisespotlight.com/royal-caribbean-cruise-planner-price-lookup/`.
 Defaults to USD currency.
-If you want a differnet currency, for example DKK, run `python BrowseRoyalCaribbeanPrice.py -c DKK` or  `BrowseRoyalCaribbeanPrice.exe -c DKK`
+If you want a different currency, for example DKK, run `python BrowseRoyalCaribbeanPrice.py -c DKK` or  `BrowseRoyalCaribbeanPrice.exe -c DKK`

 There are no plans to add price checking/price history to this script.
 Use the `CheckRoyalCaribbeanPrice.py` script for that.
 If you really want to check public prices which may not be representative of the real deal you can get, just use `RoyalPriceTracker.com`.